Shell

 Fire Start, Size and Growth

-Start Date/Time/Location: The Shell Fire was discovered on Friday, May 22, 2026, in Lake County, Florida.
-It is located in the north block of the Alexander Springs Wilderness within the Ocala National Forest, approximately five miles east of the Alexander Springs recreation area and 13 miles west of Deland.
+Start Date/Time/Location: The Shell Fire ignited at approximately 10:16 a.m. on Friday, May 22, 2026.
+It is located in the north block of the Alexander Springs Wilderness within the Ocala National Forest in eastern Lake County, Florida, approximately 11.4 miles west-northwest of DeLand and five miles east of the Alexander Springs recreation area.

 Emergency Information